poornachandra24/KAIO-SIGHT-/docs/architecture/configuration.md

 # ⚙️ System Configuration

-The behavior of the Omni-Nav system is controlled by YAML configuration files located in the `configs/` directory.
+The behavior of the KAIO-SIGHT system is controlled by YAML configuration files located in the `configs/` directory.
 This decoupling allows for easy tuning of hyperparameters and data settings without modifying the codebase.

 ## 1. Data Configuration (`configs/data_config.yaml`)
 Controls the data ingestion and preprocessing pipeline.